nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Before you Begin

-Please read this section before skipping to specific parts ahead.
+Please read this and [Quick Start](#quick-start) before skipping to specific parts ahead.

 ### How to use this User Guide